BohoWenju/Parallel_Distributed_Systems-Project_2/Examples/README.md

 **EXAMPLES**

-This folder contains examples that were implemented in order to understand the specific task.
+This folder contains examples that were implemented in order to understand better the task.